AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

         }
 ```

-## Redundant program termination scheme with a bad exit code.
+## Redundant program termination scheme with a bad exit code

 Remove import `use std::process::exit;` at line 8 and remove the call of `exit` function at line 53.
 The usage of the `std::process::exit` function, at line 53, is not needed as it is called as the last statement of the program.